 In the summer of 2011, one of Britain's most iconic country music artists, JON DEREK was diagnosed with lung cancer.
-He sadly passed away just a few months later.
+He sadly passed away just a few months later on October 13th.
 When the news broke, tributes poured in from a number of friends, fans and associates from right across the globe.
-It soon became apparent just how greatly admired he was. (see Tributes)
+It soon became apparent just how highly respected he was. (see Tributes)

 Gone, but not forgotten - Jon Derek's legacy lives on.
 In 2012, he received a posthumous accolade when he was inducted into the British Country Music Hall of Fame.
 The award is presented for excellence in their craft, for the services to the advancement of Country Music in Great Britain and in recognition of outstanding contributions, leadership and service to the British Country Music industry.